 The tool shows page speed insights of both mobile and desktop versions of your website.

-Every domain is scored out of 100 and is divided in three categories:
+Every domain is scored out of 100 and is divided into three categories:

 PageSpeed Insights not only provides you with the score to determine how fast or slow your website is.
 It also suggests several ways in which you can improve your website’s loading time.